Strep throat in young children: A common diagnosis?

 Medically reviewed by Drugs.com.
 Last updated on Jun 27, 2023.

 Recurrent strep throat isn't likely a sign of an underlying problem with a child's immune system.
-Children who develop strep throat repeatedly may have contact with a carrier of strep, likely at home or in a child care setting — or may be strep carriers themselves.
-A strep carrier is someone who still has the strep-causing bacteria, but who has been treated and no longer has symptoms.
+Children who develop strep throat repeatedly may have contact with a carrier of strep, likely at home or in a child care setting — or they may be strep carriers themselves.
+A strep carrier is someone who has the strep-causing bacteria, but who is not having symptoms.

-Strep throat is an infection caused by a bacterium known as group A streptococcus.
+Strep throat is an infection caused by a bacterium known as Streptococcus pyogenes, also called group A streptococcus.
 Strep throat can occur at any age, even during infancy.
-However, strep throat is most common in school-age children and young adults.
+However, strep throat is most common in school-age children.

-For the few infants who develop strep throat, signs and symptoms may include:
+Children who develop strep throat may have signs and symptoms including:

 - Swollen glands in the neck

-- Occasionally, a fine, red rash on the torso, arms and legs
+- A fine, red rash on the torso, arms and legs

-Strep throat is diagnosed with a throat culture, in which the doctor swabs the child's throat and tests the sample for the presence of strep bacteria.
 Treatment for strep throat is typically a course of antibiotics.
-Recurrent strep throat is often treated with a different antibiotic from the one prescribed originally.
+Recurrent strep throat may be treated with a different antibiotic from the one prescribed originally.
 In some cases, surgery to remove the tonsils (tonsillectomy) may be the most appropriate treatment.